-The Ford Foundation was, for much of its history, the largest foundation in the United States.
-As of December 2014, it had become the second-largest behind the Bill and Melinda Gates Foundation, possessing assets of $12.5 billion.
+The Ford Foundation was, for much of its history, the largest foundation in the United States, though it has been passed in recent years.
+As of December 2014, it possessed assets of $12.5 billion.
 The foundation has been a major force in American culture and, because of its size, has given a great deal of money to left-wing and center-left organizations since its founding.

 More than any other foundation, the Ford Foundation in the 1960s created the notion of the action-oriented foundation dedicated to addressing major social problems.
 “When the Ford Foundation flowered into an activist, ‘socially conscious’ philanthropy in the 1960s,” notes Manhattan Institute fellow Heather Mac Donald, “it sparked the key revolution in the foundation worldview: the idea that foundations were to improve the lot of mankind not by building lasting institutions but by challenging existing ones.”